Charlotte Church: 1998–2002: Classical career

-As a classical music singer, Church sang in English, Welsh, Latin, Italian and French.
+As a classical music singer, Church sang in English, Welsh, Latin, Italian, and French.
 She was then introduced to the Cardiff impresario Jonathan Shalit, who became her manager and negotiated a contract with Sony Music.
 Her first album, Voice of an Angel (1998), was a collection of arias, sacred songs, and traditional pieces that sold millions worldwide and made her the youngest artist with a No. 1 album on the British classical crossover charts.

 Church appeared on US Public Broadcasting Service (PBS) specials.
-Her 1999 self-titled second album also included operatic, religious and traditional tracks.
-One, the soaring and inspirational Just Wave Hello, was the centrepiece of a millennium-themed ad campaign for the Ford Motor Company.
+Her 1999 eponymous second album also included operatic, religious, and traditional tracks.
+One, "Just Wave Hello", was the centrepiece of a millennium-themed ad campaign for the Ford Motor Company.
 The song's full-length video, featuring Church, won acclaim at the Detroit Auto Show and introduced her to new fans.
 The track reached No. 31 in Britain.

 In 2000, she released Dream a Dream, an album of Christmas carols.
-It included Church's first foray into a more non classical, pop-influenced style in the title track Dream a Dream, borrowing the melody from Fauré's Pavane and featuring American child country singer Billy Gilman.
+It included Church's first foray into a more non-classical, pop-influenced style in the title track Dream a Dream, borrowing the melody from Fauré's Pavane and featuring American child country singer Billy Gilman.

 In 2001, Church added more pop, swing, and Broadway with her album Enchantment.
 That year, Church made her first film appearance in the 2001 Ron Howard film A Beautiful Mind.
 Celine Dion was beginning a concert engagement in Las Vegas and was not available to perform the film's end title song, "All Love Can Be", so composer James Horner enlisted Church and the song was rewritten for her vocal range.
 Church also handled other vocal passages throughout the score.

-In 2001, tabloid newspaper The Daily Star was mocked and criticised for featuring a picture of Church in a tight top with sexualised comments ("she's a big girl now ... chest swell!") next to a piece condemning Chris Morris' "Paedogeddon" episode of Brass Eye, a comedy spoof of current affairs shows.

 In 2002, at 16, she released a "best of" album called Prelude, and took part in the Royal Christmas tour alongside Dame Julie Andrews and Christopher Plummer, marking the end of her classical music career.
 Her next album, Tissues and Issues, would be a pop release.